 Elliot confirmed that I was right to question the notion that the wet-over-dry prohibition was primarily conceived to prevent water from traveling to the unit below.
 He shared with me his awareness that my professional colleagues and I were, as a group, presenting plan proposals to enlarge bathrooms and kitchens in response to requests from our ever-wealthier owners.
 It turns out we were also filling these larger bathrooms with whirlpool tubs (Jacuzzis), separate stall showers – with large pan heads, and steam rooms.
 The unintended consequence of the larger bathrooms with more plumbing fixtures was an increased load on the building’s aged plumbing infrastructure, specifically the risers.
 While demolition operations expose risers within an apartment and provide an opportunity to address problems within the unit, Elliott observed that pipes were failing in other apartments, not just the ones being renovated.
 The failures were likely caused by a subject renovation, but since this could not be proven, the responsibility for repairs stayed with the building.
 The genius of Elliott’s no-wet-over-dry language meant that the wet precincts could not be expanded to accommodate the increased plumbing that came along with the expansion, and plumbing loads would not be increased.
 And to make design solutions even more difficult, bathrooms needed to comply with adaptability standards of the ADA (American with Disabilities ACT) as instituted by Local Law 58 of the 1987 NYC Building Code.

 Garbage Disposals.
 Garbage disposals are NOT illegal in New York City, yet most building alteration agreements prohibit them.
-I did make another call to Elliott on this one, and the simple answer is arteriosclerosis.
+I made another call to Elliott on this one, and the simple answer is arteriosclerosis.
 Once the garbage disposal has julienned the carrot, the pieces go right down the drain, out of sight and out of mind.
 Yet, as they descend and less water is flushing them to the basement, they begin to stick to the inner wall of the pipe.
 Most waste risers in apartment houses in Manhattan are four inches in diameter, yet I’ve seen old pipes that are occluded to only an inch of free area.
 This is probably a good time to beg our hygienic friends not to flush baby wipes or dental floss.

 Pot-Fillers.
 I don’t know if Elliott objects, but I always have.
 Imagine a young mom (or dad) filling a pot for pasta when her (or his) young child screams from the tub.
 Forgetting to turn off the water, the concerned parent rushes to the child’s aid, forgetting the task at hand.
 How valuable is the art in the apartment below?